Police and mental health

 Harry is a 68 year old with no previous history of mental health problems and no criminal history.
 He was arrested for assaulting a stranger.

-At the police station he was assessed by the appropriate healthcare practitioner (AHCP).
-The AHCP raised concerns but thought he was well enough to be interviewed and kept in a police cell.
-The custody sergeant spoke to the liaison and diversion team who carried out a Mental Health Act assessment, and he was detained under section 2 for assessment.
+At the police station he was assessed by a healthcare professional.
+The healthcare professional raised concerns.
+But they thought Harry was well enough to be interviewed and kept in a police cell.
+The custody sergeant spoke to the liaison and diversion team.
+They carried out a Mental Health Act assessment.
+Harry was detained under section 2 for assessment.
 He was diagnosed with dementia with psychotic symptoms.

-In light of him being sectioned he was not interviewed, and the police decided to take no further action in relation to the assault.
+In light of him being sectioned, Harry was not interviewed.
+The police decided to take no further action in relation to the assault.
 His local community mental health team (CMHT) provided support once he was discharged into the community.

 Liaison and Diversion